edvin/tornadofx-guide/part1/11_Editing_Models_and_Validation.md

 assertNull(validator.result)
 ```

-Take special note of the last parameter to the `addValidator` call.
-This is the actual validation logic.
-The function is passed the
-current input for the property it validates and must return null if there are no messages, or an instance of `ValidationMessage` if something
-is noteworthy about the input.
+Pay special attention to the last parameter of the `addValidator` call.
+It is the actual validation logic.
+The function receives the current input for the property that it validates and must return null if there are no messages, or an instance of `ValidationMessage` if something is noteworthy about the input.
 A message with severity `Error` will cause the validation to fail.
-As you can see, you don't need to instantiate
-a ValidationMessage yourself, simply use one of the functions `error`, `warning`, `success` or `info` instead.
+As you can see, you don't need to instantiate a ValidationMessage yourself, simply use one of the functions `error`, `warning`, `success` or `info` instead.

 # Validation with ViewModel

 Every ViewModel contains a `ValidationContext`, so you don't need to instantiate one yourself.
-The Validation framework integrates with the type
-safe builders as well, and even provides some built in validators, like the `required` validator.
-Going back to our person editor, we can
-make the input fields required with this simple change:
+The Validation framework integrates with the type safe builders as well, and even provides some built in validators, like the `required` validator.
+Going back to our person editor, we can make the input fields required with this simple change:

 ```kotlin
 field("Name") {